Mayeu/mayeu.me/content/posts/openbsd-install-hand-and-console-free.md

 ^C
 ~~~

-If you look at the man page of autoinstall(8) you will see that the
+If you look at the man page of autoinstall you will see that the `install.conf`
-`install.conf` file is just `question = answer`.
-You are not forced to put the
+file use a `question = answer` format.
+You are not forced to put the whole
-whole question, just a non-ambiguous part (and no question mark).
+question, just a non-ambiguous part (and no question mark).

 When configuring the disk, OpenBSD will use an existing OpenBSD area by default
 when one exist.
-Because the `miniroot55.fs` will be dd(1)'ed on the target hard
+Because the `miniroot55.fs` will be dd'ed on the target hard
 drive, an OpenBSD area will exist, but will only have a size of ~3.5MB.
 So we
 have to add the `Use (W)hole disk, use the = W` question in the answer file.
 Otherwise the system will not use the whole disk.